 |Most Common Complaint||N/A|

-As of this update, we are unable to locate any complaints about RentPayment or its provider, YapStone, in which merchants accuse either entity of being a ripoff or a scam.
+As of this update, we are unable to locate any complaints about RentPayment or its provider, YapStone, in which property owners accuse either entity of being a ripoff or a scam.
 Most available RentPayment complaints have been posted by renters, who express confusion over the company’s policies or irritation with paying fees in order to use a credit card to pay their rent.
 These issues should not affect rental industry merchants beyond the possibility that their tenants might be dissatisfied with the service.
+The available complaints from landlords primarily cite unresponsive customer support as the main issue encountered, which is consistent with complaints filed against YapStone in general.
 Additionally, we have located numerous complaints by current and former YapStone employees who describe a taxing work schedule and low workplace morale.
 Like the renter complaints, these issues may only indirectly affect merchants, as unhappy employees tend to provide subpar service.
 Overall, though, RentPayment and YapStone have fairly low complaint rates and do not appear to provide poor service to merchants.

 Key Points - BBB